fmorenopino/Deep-Learning-Time-Series-Forecasting/README.md

 ### Instructions to run ConvTrans

 1. Run the main file: `python main.py`.
-(You may need to adjust the directory paths in the code).
+The datasets used are located in `/ConvTrans/data/`.

 If training is taking too much time, you can set the argument `train-ins-num` to a lower number for training only on a subset of time series (but take into account that you probably won't converge to a proper solution and performance on test will drop)